Understanding the Importance of an Affidavit of Execution for Legal Documents

 1. Identify the Witness:

 The witness’s full name, address, and occupation must be included.
-Ensure the witness is unbiased and not directly benefiting from the document.
+Ensure the witness is unbiased and does not directly benefit from the document.

 2. Detail the Document: